dbpedia/virtuoso-sparql-endpoint-quickstart/README.md

 # Virtuoso SPARQL Endpoint Quickstart

-Creates and runs a Virtuoso Open Source instance including a SPARQL endpoint preloaded with a Databus Collection and the VOS DBpedia Plugin installed.
+Creates and runs a Virtuoso Open Source instance including a SPARQL endpoint preloaded with Databus data and the VOS DBpedia Plugin installed.

 ## Quickstart